 Comet Elenin (C/2010 X1)

-Comet Elenin, also known by its International Astronomical Union designation as C/2010 X1, is a long-period comet which will reach perihelion – its point of closest approach to the Sun – on September 10, 2011, at a distance of 72 million km (45 million miles or 0.48 AU, where an AU is an astronomical unit) from the Sun.
-On October 16, 2011, it will make its closest approach to the Earth at a distance of about 34.9 million km (21.7 million miles or 0.233 AU).
+Comet Elenin, also known by its International Astronomical Union designation as C/2010 X1, is a long-period comet which reached perihelion – its point of closest approach to the Sun – on September 10, 2011, at a distance of 72 million kilometers (45 million miles or 0.48 astronomical units), where an AU is an astronomical unit) from the Sun.
+On October 16, 2011, made its closest approach to the Earth at a distance of about 34.9 million kilometers (21.7 million miles or 0.233 AU).

 How was comet Elenin discovered?